arsetbk/P5_MoveIt/README.md

 Post installation of MySQL, Java and Maven, you will have to set up the tables and data in the data base.
 For this, please run the sql commands present in the `Data.sql` file under the `resources` folder in the code base.

-Add a .env file at the root of the project fiiling it as follow :
+Add a .env file at the root of the project filling it as follows :
 DB_USERNAME=your_mysql_username
 DB_PASSWORD=your_mysql_password